secureCodeBox/secureCodeBox/auto-discovery/cloud-aws/docs/README.ArtifactHub.md

 }'
 ```

-### AWS Costs
+## AWS Costs

-The AWS AutoDiscovery incurs no or very little cost on AWS.
+As of October 2023, the AWS AutoDiscovery incurs no or very little cost on AWS.
-EventBridge rules for internal events generated by AWS, which is all the AutoDiscovery uses, are free of charge.
+EventBridge rules for internal events generated by AWS, which is all the AutoDiscovery uses, are [free of charge](https://aws.amazon.com/eventbridge/pricing/).
-The AutoDiscovery generates approximately 130,000 requests to SQS each month to poll the queue every 20 seconds using long polling.
+The AutoDiscovery generates approximately 130,000 requests to SQS each month to poll the queue every 20 seconds using [long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html).
-In addition to that there are two requests for each message, once to add it to the queue and once to delete it.
+In addition to that there are two requests for each message, one to add it to the queue and one to delete it.
-The first million requests to SQS is free, after that each million costs around $0.50 depending on the region.
+The first million requests to SQS is free, after that [each million costs around $0.50](https://aws.amazon.com/sqs/pricing/) depending on the region.
 Data transfers are priced at $0.09 per 10TB.

-This means the AWS AutoDiscovery should be either free or cheaper than $1/month even for larger or busier setups.
+This means the AWS AutoDiscovery should either be free or cheaper than $1/month even for larger or busier setups.

 ## Values